chenyan2002/mops-cli/README.md

 ## Pending issues

 * Resolving package versions.
 Currently, we choose the largest version when package names collide, and errors out when we cannot decide on the version of a package.
 We need compiler support to allow the same package name to apply to different modules, and follow semantics versioning.
+* Removing a dependency doesn't remove the entries in `mops.lock`